bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 ## Introduction

 For many newcomers, [Solana](https://solana.com/) can at first appear confusing.
-Terms like accounts, programs, mints, and authorities can be thrown around haphazardly, with each one meaning something unique to the Solana ecosystem.
+Terms like accounts, programs, mints, and authorities are often misunderstood, as each refers to something unique to the Solana ecosystem.
 In contrast to most other blockchains, Solana declined to build on the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) and instead built its own [Rust-based architecture](https://github.com/solana-labs/solana) entirely from scratch.
 As a result, Solana is one of the most performant, yet least well-understood, blockchains in the world.

 To better understand the intricacies of Solana, I decided to create my own token and document the process for others to follow.
 My token is called [BUG](https://explorer.solana.com/address/BUGuuhPsHpk8YZrL2GctsCtXGneL1gmT5zYb7eMHZDWf) and if you can't tell by its official logo it has absolutely zero value so please do not try and buy it.